North Koreans arrive for PyeongChang Games closing ceremony

 The inclusion of Kim, a former spy chief who's on the list of individuals sanctioned by the US and South Korea, is considered controversial given his past ties to a fatal torpedo attack on a South Korean warship in 2010.

-On Sunday, South Korea confirmed another interesting name on the list: Choi Kang Il, the deputy director of the North American affairs.

-Choi's inclusion has raised suggestions there may be a meeting, however informal, between the US and North Korea.
+On Sunday, South Korea confirmed another interesting name on the list: Choi Kang Il, deputy director of North American affairs.
+Choi's inclusion raised speculation there may be a meeting, however informal, between the US and North Korea.

+However the chances of that seemed to diminish late Sunday as North Korea denounced the latest US sanctions against the country as a potential "act of war."

+On Friday, the US announced sanctions against 27 entities and 28 vessels either registered or flagged in several countries, including North Korea, China and Singapore.

 South Korean officials have already said they won't be facilitating any talks between the North Koreans and the US delegation, led by presidential adviser and first daughter Ivanka Trump, who arrived in South Korea Saturday to cheer on US athletes.